Laurens van der Meulen: Life

-He travelled to England in 1675 where he joined the London workshop of the (Rotterdam-born) English sculptor Grinling Gibbons.
+Vander Meulentravelled to England in 1675 where he joined the London workshop of the (Rotterdam-born) English sculptor Grinling Gibbons.
 Gibbons was mainly known as a sculptor for his fine carvings of floral motifs.
-Other experienced Flemish sculptors such as Arnold Quellin (the son of Artus Quellinus II), John Nost, Anthony Verhuke and Peter van Dievoet also worked in Gibbon's London workshop as "servants", i.e. collaborators.
-As these Flemish artists were not trainees they were never entered in the Draper's records.
+Other experienced Flemish sculptors such as Arnold Quellin (the son of Artus Quellinus II), John Nost, Anthony Verhuke and Peter van Dievoet also worked in Gibbon's London workshop as "servants", i.e., collaborators.
+As these Flemish artists were not trainees, they were never entered in the Draper's records.
 In a document dated 1679 van der Meulen, Quellin and Verhuke are referred to as servants of Gibbons.

 In the Gibbons workshop he worked on various commissions but the contributions of the various artists active in the workshop are not always identifiable.
 He is known to have collaborated with Peter van Dievoet on the creation of the statue of King James II during his stay in the workshop of Grinling Gibbons.